9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```
 ::::

-Now, when you generate an error, you\'ll get more helpful output:
+Now, when you generate an error, you'll get more helpful output:

 ``` screen
 ghci> :r